McCloudS/subgen/README.md

 python3 -u subgen_nodocker.py
 ```

-# What are the limitations?
+# What are the limitations/problems?

 * If Plex adds multiple shows (like a season pack), it will fail to process subtitles.
 It is reliant on a SINGLE file to accurately work now.
 * Long pauses/silence behave strangely.
 It will likely show the previous or next words during long gaps of silence.
 * I made it and know nothing about formal deployment for python coding.
 * There is no 'wrapper' for python for whisper.cpp at this point, so I'm just using subprocess.call
 * The Whisper.cpp/OpenAI model seems to fail in cases.
 I've seen 1 or 2 instances where the subtitle will repeat the same line for several minutes.
+* It's using trained AI models to transcribe, so it WILL mess up...but we find the transcription goofs amusing.

 # What's next?